Intensive Therapy - Getting Started

 Getting started with Intensive Therapy is like taking the first step in a wonderful journey.

 Only qualified couples who are committed to making positive changes will be scheduled for these sessions.
-CloserCouples is highly committed to investigating this innovative modality and recognizes that it represents a level of intensity that is definitely not for everyone.
+CloserCouples is highly committed to investigating this innovative modality and recognizes that it represents a level of intensity that is not suitable for every couple.

 - Couples must agree to the possibility of physiological monitoring (pulse oximeters, EmWaves and eventually Love Lab software).
-Suzanne has been a proponent for a long time of the use of pulse oximeters and EmWaves in session.
-These are non-invasive physiological sensors that can detect diffuse physiological arousal (DPA) during a conflict discussion, (a predictor of divorce).
+Suzanne has been a proponent for a long time of the use of non-invasive physiological sensors that can detect diffuse physiological arousal (DPA) during a conflict discussion, (a predictor of divorce).
 In addition, Suzanne can use video of your conversation to demonstrate back to you how your non-verbal cues may be creating difficulties between you.
 DPA predicts breakup and divorce.
-It is when, during conflict, one or both people in the couple experience an elevation in heart rate.
-And when this happens, adrenaline is released into your blood stream, creating a sense of panic, and the infamous state of “fight, flight or freeze.”
-It is during these times that “The Four Horsemen of the Apocolypse in Marriage” (a phrase coined by Dr. Gottman) enter, which are criticism, contempt, defensiveness and stonewalling.
-When we experience DPA, we may not even be conscious of it.
-Technology can help us to be more physiologically aware of, and compassionate toward, your partner and yourself.
+During conflict, one or both people in the couple can experience an elevation in heart rate triggering a release of adrenaline into the blood stream, creating a sense of panic, bringing about the infamous state of “fight, flight or freeze.”
+It is during these times that “The Four Horsemen of the Apocolypse in Marriage” (a phrase coined by Dr. Gottman) emerge most often: criticism, contempt, defensiveness and stonewalling.
+When we experience DPA, or flooding, we may not even be conscious of it.
+Technology can help us to be more physiologically aware of, and compassionate toward, ourselves and our partner.
 And this leads to much, much more evolved dialogue in session.

-- Before therapy, each partner must be willing to complete a Relationship Assessment from The Gottman Institute (a 1-3 hour commitment) to be sure there are no contraindications for couples treatment.
+- Before therapy, each partner must be willing to complete a Relationship Assessment from The Gottman Institute to be sure there are no contraindications for couples treatment.
 After therapy, a follow up assessment (10-20 minutes) will also be sent to you.

 If interested in being considered for selection click here, and you will be prompted to complete these forms.